Interview with The Coffee Couple

 Can you offer us some tips for making a perfect cup of espresso?

-If everything is set and done properly, pull your a single shot (1 oz. of coffee) and pulling a double shot (2 oz. of coffee) should take 25-30 seconds.
+- If everything is set and done properly, pull your single shot (1 oz. of coffee), and pull a double shot (2 oz. of coffee) should take 25-30 seconds.

 How important is it to keep your coffee/espresso maker clean?